codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 x For a full list of Codacy commands, Cmd + Shift + P

 ## Structure
-- Refactor page IA to follow concept-task-reference
+x Refactor page IA to follow concept-task-reference
-    - Review titles of the section "The main view" and subsections x Remove mention of the Codacy status bar icon.
+    x Review titles of the section "The main view" and subsections x Remove mention of the Codacy status bar icon.

 ## Visuals